Shortland - Jesmond

 The level of cultural diversity witnessed in Shortland - Jesmond was found to be above average when compared nationally for a number of language and cultural background related metrics

-Shortland-Jesmond was found to be more culturally diverse than most local markets, with 25.9% of its population born overseas and 22.9% speaking a language other than English at home.
-Christianity is the main religion in Shortland-Jesmond, comprising 41.9% of its population.
-Islam is overrepresented compared to regional averages, making up 7.5% of the population, significantly higher than the Rest of NSW average of 1.7%.
+Shortland-Jesmond was found to have a higher cultural diversity than most local areas, with 25.9% of its population born overseas and 22.9% speaking languages other than English at home.
+Christianity is the predominant religion in Shortland-Jesmond, comprising 41.9% of its population.
+Islam, however, is significantly overrepresented compared to regional averages, making up 7.5% of the population versus 0.8%.

 Frequently Asked Questions - Diversity